alaugks/spring-messagesource-xliff/README.md

 #### XLIFF Files

-Mixing XLIFF versions is possible.
-Here is an example using XLIFF 1.2 and XLIFF 2.1.
+XLIFF versions can be mixed.
+Example using XLIFF 1.2 and 2.1:

 ##### messages.xliff